lipnerova/datasciencecoursera/Courses/08_MachineLearning/readme.md

 ## Course Description

-Before you can work with data you have to get some.
-This course will cover the basic ways that data can be obtained.
-The course will cover obtaining data from the web, from APIs, and from colleagues in various formats including raw text files, binary files, and databases.
-It will also cover the basics of data cleaning and how to make data “tidy”.
-Tidy data dramatically speed downstream data analysis tasks.
-The course will also cover the components of a complete data set including raw data, processing instructions, codebooks, and processed data.
-The course will cover the basics needed for collecting, cleaning, and sharing data.
+One of the most common tasks performed by data scientists and data analysts are prediction and machine learning.
+This course will cover the basic components of building and applying prediction functions with an emphasis on practical applications.
+The course will provide basic grounding in concepts such as training and tests sets, overfitting, and error rates.
+The course will also introduce a range of model based and algorithmic machine learning methods including regression, classification trees, Naive Bayes, and random forests.
+The course will cover the complete process of building prediction functions including data collection, feature creation, algorithms, and evaluation.

 ---

 ## Course Content

-* Data collection
-  * Raw files (.csv,.xlsx)
-  * Databases (mySQL,MongoDB)
+* Prediction study design
-  * APIs
+* Types of errors
-* Data formats
+* Types of objective functions
-  * Flat files (.csv,.txt)
+* Cross-validation
+* Fitting models in R (caret package)
+* Predicting with regression
-  * XML
+* Predicting with trees
+* Predicting with boosting and bagging
-  * JSON
+* Combining predictors
-* Making data tidy
-* Distributing data
+* Diagnosing issues
-* Scripting for data cleaning

 ---